cspui/employee-management-system/README.md

 # Employee Management System

-> An interview project to test for Structure, Functionality and Security coded using ASP.NET Framework, MVC and SQL in C#, Jquery and Razor HTML.
+> An interview project to test for Structure, Functionality and Security coded using ASP.NET Framework, MVC and SQL in C#, Jquery, AJAX and Razor HTML.

 ## Objective
 1. Employee Profile Page